Home » New York Mafia Locations » This Location

 Newspaper clipping

-This newspaper clipping is from an article that was published in the Billings Gazette on April 10th, 1983.
+This newspaper article was published in the Billings Gazette on April 10th, 1983.

 The Gambino family had more than enough reasons to want DeMeo dead.

-Not only was he drawing too much attention to their business, there were also fears that he might cooperate with the authorities.
+Not only was he drawing too much attention to their business, but there were also fears that he would cooperate with the authorities.

 This location belongs to the following categories: